 - Ask a librarian for a help.
 We will not do or check your footnotes, but we will walk you through the maze of the Red Book (no offence meant) to make sure that the next time you will be comfortable to use it by yourself.
 Do not be shy to come several times if you need more help, and please, please do not come 5 minutes before your paper is due – in this case, we can only commiserate with you.

-- When your TL gives you a piece of paper, a pdf, or a photocopy of something, ask what this is, and from where it is coming (book, website, encyclopaedia, etc.).
+- When your TL gives you a piece of paper, a pdf, or a photocopy of something, ask what this is, and from where it is coming from (book, website, encyclopaedia, etc.).
 You will save some precious minutes (or hours) later when you are pressed for time and have to finish your work by a deadline.
 It is quite unpleasant to discover suddenly that the TL’s piece of paper is a book chapter, and you have no slightest idea about the book title and/ or author.

 - Do not wait until the last minute to make your footnotes.
 If you ‘cite while you write’, you will have your paper AND your footnotes ready, except for the final proofing, when you finish writing the last paragraph.
 If you leave all your footnotes to be done after you finish the paper, you will end up frantically trying to figure out where this or that quotation is coming from, or what all the supra(s) and idem(s) mean.
 Everybody works differently, but try at least once…